kahalewai/agbac/agbac_specification.md

 * The AI agent executes actions in a system using its own identity, and
 * Both subjects must be independently authorized to perform the action.

-Thus AGBAC requires dual-subject authorization:
+Thus, AGBAC requires dual-subject authorization:

 * An action must be authorized for BOTH the human user AND the AI agent.